Malay-Acehnese conflicts: Early conflicts

 Tensions between Aceh and Johor began soon after Johor's foundation in 1528 by Sultan Alauddin Riayat Shah II.
 Johor sought to restore Malay political authority after the fall of Malacca and re-establish control over former Malaccan territories, making it a prime target for Acehnese aggression.
 Throughout the mid-sixteenth century, Aceh launched raids into Johor-controlled territories and allied Malay states.
 In 1539, Aceh conquered Aru, prompting a joint Johor–Aru counterattack the following year.
 The Siege of Aru temporarily expelled Aceh but at heavy cost to all parties.

+Acehnese conquest of Aru (1539)

+The Acehnese forces who strengthened by 103 of combining Lancharas and galley with 20.000 soldiers was aheading for conquering Aru kingdom, the forces was led by Heredin Mahomet and the Abyssinian named Mamadecan.The first assault occurred when Acehnese fleet firing their cannons to raiding the Aru defenses, and Acehnese was successful to entered the Aru.
+After their entrance the Acehnese forces attacked the strongest fort of Aru but this attack was unsuccessful make Acehnese heavily lossed their troops.